China markets plunge in record turnover as margin traders take fright

 LIQUIDITY DRAIN PLAYS ON NERVES

-Key mainland sub indexes including property, energy and financial services plunged more sharply, with both energy and property slumping over 7 percent.
+Key mainland sub indexes including property .SSEP, energy .CSI300EN and financial services .CSI300FS plunged more sharply, with both energy and property slumping over 7 percent.

 Shares in several Chinese brokers fell by between 6-8 percent.

-Tian Weidong, analyst at Kaiyuan Securities in Xi'an, said that the sharp drop in financials was partly due to news that Central Huijin Holdings, an asset management company controlled by Beijing, had reduced its holdings in major state-owned banks China Construction Bank and ICBC, both of which are index heavyweights.
+Tian Weidong, analyst at Kaiyuan Securities in Xi'an, said that the sharp drop in financials was partly due to news that Central Huijin Holdings, an asset management company controlled by Beijing, had reduced its holdings in major state-owned banks China Construction Bank (601939.SS) and ICBC (601398.SS), both of which are index heavyweights.

 The news was published on Wednesday by the Hong Kong Stock Exchange in a daily disclosure report.